Maryland Open

 The Maryland Open is the Maryland state open golf tournament, open to both amateur and professional golfers.
 It is organized by the Maryland State Golf Association.
 It has been played annually since 1921 at a variety of courses around the state.
 It was considered a PGA Tour event briefly in the 1920s.

+In 2024, the event was won by Alex Hoffman.